infinitedescent/s-ais/README.md

 #### Requirements
 - A Heroku account for hosting the sAIS service.
 [Sign up for FREE here.](https://signup.heroku.com/)
 - the vessels **MMSI** (Maritime Mobile Service Identity) number.
-- Garmin DeLorme inReach, Explorer, or other device, have the devices **IMEI** number.
+	- _MapShare_ must be **On** in your inReach settings and have your **MapShare ID**
 	- A Garmin plan that includes _Unlimited tracking at 10 minute intervals_.
-	- _MapShare_ must be **On** in your inReach settings and have your **MapShare ID**
 - An e-mail address which will be uses as the FROM address or **SENDER** for each MarineTraffic self report.

 #### Deploy sAIS